eigenhombre/eigenhombre.github.com/_posts/2013-07-13-updating-the-genome-decoder-resulting-consequences.md

     Result: {:C 2320576, :A 3766349, :T 3753080, :G 2317100}

-With our updated decoder and these new tools, we can continue our poking and prodding of genomes in subsequent posts.
+With our updated decoder and these new tools, we can continue our poking and prodding of the genome in subsequent posts.